cPolaris/aliyun-oss-purejs/README.md

-### Deprecated
+### DEPRECATED

-Currently, Android support for `fetch` might be incomplete.
-Network error arises when I try to upload local binary file.
+Currently, Android support for `fetch` API might be incomplete.
+Network error arises when I try to post file from local file system.
+The same code runs fine on iOS.

 Use https://github.com/SpadeGod/react-native-aliyun-oss for real projects.